 Unlike a NodePort or LoadBalancer, an Ingress is a completely independent resource to your service.
 You declare, create and destroy it separately to your services.

 This makes it decoupled and isolated from the services you want to expose.
 It also helps you to consolidate routing rules into one place.

 In order to configure and use an Ingress, you have to deploy and manage an Ingress Controller for the cluster.
-Rafay provides customers a built in Ingress Controller.
+The controller provides users with a built-in, managed Ingress Controller option.

 Ingress Controller Resources¶

-- Navigate to the Cluster Dashboard and click on Resources
+- Navigate to the Cluster Dashboard and click Resources tab

-You should see the pods for the nginx ingress controller here
+The pods for the nginx ingress controller appears.

 Disable Managed Ingress Controller¶